 During the school year we sponsor a number of extracurricular activities.
-Information regarding these activities and registration information will be sent to families via email and social media.
-Our enrichment activities fill up quickly so please sign up right away if you would like your child to participate.
+Notice of these activities will be in Mrs. Westercamp's weekly parent e-mail, via SeeSaw, as well as posted on our social media pages.
+Our enrichment activities fill up quickly so please sign up right away if you would ike your child to participate.